vebb374/djangowebapp/README.md

 # djangowebapp

-Btech registration
+Btech registration<br>

-the application is built using django css html js bootstrap and sql the documents rar file contains all the files related to the project and screen capture contains sample video of the working project
+the application is built using django css html js bootstrap and sql <br>
+the documents rar file contains all the files related to the project and screen capture contains <br>
+sample video of the working project<br>

-external depedecies are pillow and crispy forms
+external depedecies are pillow and crispy forms<br>

-to start the server open cmd in the btech folder and run the command python manage.py runserver
+to start the server open cmd in the btech folder and run the command python manage.py runserver<br>

-about project:
+about project:<br>
--we need to create a user account to create a profile -then login using the credentials
+-we need to create a user account to create a profile <br>
+-then login using the credentials <br>
--update your profile so that the admin can see it -admin can see all the profiles and users from its panel -admin has capability of changing the profile data -all the files uploaded by the users are stored in media folder(certificates,profile pictures)
+-update your profile so that the admin can see it<br>
+-admin can see all the profiles and users from its panel <br>
+-admin has capability of changing the profile data<br>
+-all the files uploaded by the users are stored in media folder(certificates,profile pictures)<br>